Snack-tacular/MonsterHPBars/README.md

 ![Preview](assets/preview.png)

-A premium quality, client-side BepInEx mod for **Sineus Arena** that adds dynamic, world-space overhead health bars to monsters.
+A client-side BepInEx mod for **Sineus Arena** that adds dynamic, world-space overhead health bars to monsters.

 ---